-- n On site staff to record the date and time they attend a site - n Vehicle use staff to record the date and time they use a vehicle - n Interactions staff to record interactions (in the work environment) with others that could be considered a close contact.
-This includes the name of the person/people interacted with and the time and location. - n Management to actively maintain and archive these records so that staff contacts during their work environment can be traced.
+- On site staff to record the date and time they attend a site - Vehicle use staff to record the date and time they use a vehicle - Interactions staff to record interactions (in the work environment) with others that could be considered a close contact.
+This includes the name of the person/people interacted with and the time and location. - Management to actively maintain and archive these records so that staff contacts during their work environment can be traced.

-7.4.2.
+ii.
 Vehicles and travel